NHS Bexley Talking Therapies

 Support

-Our service offers a wide range of therapeutic support including counselling, cognitive behavioural therapy (CBT), group therapy and online therapy.
+Our service offers a wide range of therapeutic support including counselling, Cognitive Behavioural Therapy (CBT), group therapy and online therapy.
 Your initial assessment will assist with identifying the appropriate treatment for you.

 CBT shows the link between thoughts, feelings and behaviour and helps you to break negative patterns in order to improve your mood.
 By changing one aspect of the cycle for e.g. behaviour it can have a positive impact on the rest.